Isa Hoes

 Isa Hoes (/nl/; born 13 June 1967) is a Dutch actress.
 She is best known for her role as Myriam van der Pol in the ongoing Dutch soap opera Goede tijden, slechte tijden.

 Biography

 Isa Hoes was born on 13 June 1967 in Leiden in the Netherlands.
 She is also the younger sister of Onno Hoes, who was the mayor of Maastricht as of 1 November 2010 till 30 June 2015.
 Hoes graduated from the Toneelacademie Maastricht (Academy of Dramatic Arts).

 She frequently dubs characters in anime, cartoons, and movies.
-Recently, she has become the voice of Heather from Total Drama in the Dutch version of the series.
+Recently, she became the voice of Heather from Total Drama in the Dutch version of the series.

 Personal life

 Isa Hoes was married to the actor Antonie Kamerling.
 Hoes and Kamerling met on set of the soap opera Goede tijden, slechte tijden.
 The couple later got married on 26 June 1997 in Venice, Italy.
 The couple had two children named Merlijn and Vlinder.
 On 6 October 2010, Kamerling ended his life.
 The film Toen ik je zag is based on their relationship and the events and circumstances leading up to Kamerling's suicide.